 - Write out a set of outcomes for an experiment. - Construct an event space. - Compute the probabilities of outcomes and events. - Determine when events are independent. - Compute the probabilities of outcomes by counting events, when the count is straightforward. - Compute a conditional probability.

-- The definition of an event space. - The properties of a probability function.
+- The definition of an event space.

+- The properties of a probability function.

-- The definition of independence. - The definition of conditional probability.
+- The definition of independence.

+- The definition of conditional probability.

+- All of the useful facts.

 Outcomes